Welcome to Collar and Harness Magazine’s curated list of 2019’s best dog GPS trackers based on Amazon sales.

 GPS trackers for pets have grown in popularity over the years.
 With the mass adoption of smartphones, smart watches and even smart homes – the desire to keep an eye on your pet from afar has also risen.

 With different features, subscriptions, technology used and requirements in all of these GPS trackers – it can be tough to know which ones are doing well out there.
-We’ve listed the top ten best selling dog GPS trackers and included all of the biggest points on all of them.
+We’ve listed the top nine best selling dog GPS trackers and included all of the biggest points on all of them.